zwang695/alexa-skills-list/skills/B01GNXDZT0/README.md

 * *Alexa ask Big band trivia to start a new game*

-This is just for fun to help quiz people to see how much they know about big band music.
+This is just for fun to help quiz people to see how much they know about big band music and hopefully to teach a little bit.
+Technically, the bands included here range over both traditional jazz big bands, as well as the later jump blues bands.
+These are all included in the broad/sometimes a little vague at the edges 'swing era.'

 ***